jitsi/handbook/docs/devops-guide/docker.md

 Note that the command produces no output.

+To delete a user, run the following command in the container:

+``prosodyctl --config /config/prosody.cfg.lua unregister TheDesiredUsername meet.jitsi``

+To list all users, run the following command in the container:

+``find /config/data/meet%2ejitsi/accounts -type f -exec basename {} .dat \;``

 #### Authentication using LDAP

 You can use LDAP to authenticate users.
 To enable it you have to enable authentication with `ENABLE_AUTH` and